Hot Wheels Unleashed

 Hot Wheels Unleashed is a 2021 racing game developed and published by Milestone based on Mattel's Hot Wheels toyline.
-The game was released on September 30, 2021 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Versions for Amazon Luna and Stadia were made available in July and September 2022, respectively.
+The game was released on September 30, 2021, for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Versions for Amazon Luna and Stadia were made available in July and September 2022, respectively.
+A sequel, Hot Wheels Unleashed 2: Turbocharged, was released in October 2023.

 Gameplay

 Hot Wheels Unleashed is a racing game played from a third-person perspective.
 In the game, the player assumes control of vehicles from the Hot Wheels franchise, and races against other opponents in miniature tracks set in various everyday locations and environments, such as a garage, kitchen, and bedroom.
 The vehicles featured in the game can be extensively customized.
-66 different cars were available at launch.
+Sixty-six different cars were available at launch.
 The game also features a career mode, a time trial, and a track editor.
 The game supports up to 12 players in an online session, though players can also compete with another player in a local split-screen multiplayer mode.
+Players had the opportunity to submit their car designs in the “Hot Wheels Unleashed Design Battle” and the winning design was used to create a Hot Wheels toy available for purchase in December 2022.